msashank910/PeekLinuxDebugger/README.md

     ./build/pld ./<file_path_to_debuggee_program>

+Note: Debugee Program must be compiled with the following flags

+    -g -gdwarf04

 While in the [_pld_] command-line interface, you can interact with the child process via breakpoints, memory manipulation, and register manipulation.
 For a full list of commands, use the help command: